Support Baby Avonlea through her medical challenges

 Little by little we were discovering these different medical issues and realizing how they were combining to create a medically complex situation that was going to take a lot of time, focus, and persistence to overcome.
 It’s been quite the journey already and the intense pressures we have all felt over a prolonged period of time now have truly put us to the test.
 Many of Avonlea’s conditions will continue for the next few years of development and some will be permanent parts of her life.
 We are thankful that in the face of all of these struggles she has an incredibly joyful demeanor and seems to be one of the most resilient human beings to ever be given the gift of life.

 We are posting this Go Fund Me to help offset the high costs we’ve absorbed daily while trying to ensure our daughter could eat, sleep, breathe, grow, develop, and in time, hopefully thrive.
 We have had to take up Avonlea’s case and advocate for her in a difficult and messy medical system.
 At times we have fallen through cracks due to the complexity of her health issues and in many cases we have had to seek second opinions and go outside of our insurance network to obtain medically necessary devices she has needed and also obtain the care she has needed due to her specific concerns and long wait lists that she could not have endured.
 Simply getting her to take in enough calories has been a front burner issue since birth.
 She has also struggled with sleep due to congestion from severe GERD, sandifer syndrome (movement disorder that presents similar to epilepsy with sudden/violent spasms of head, neck, and back arching), mild obstructive sleep apnea and hypopnea (shallow, restricted breathing which leads to apnea).
-There are also vestibular issues present due to the lack of components of ear anatomy which contributes to her struggling to rest for long periods of time due to sensory input issues.
+There are also vestibular issues present due to the lack of components of ear anatomy which contributes to her struggling to rest for long periods of time due to sensory input issues and proprioceptive dysfunction.
 She has struggled sleeping on her back and has had to be held upright after every feed and for the majority of sleeps due to severe reflux, startling and her neck.
 With sleep being critical to her growth we have bent over backwards to help her be able to sleep enough.
 We will continue to learn more about what she experiences and feels as she grows older and more verbal.

 With an immense amount of work, perseverance, and seeking out helpful therapies, we have begun to see some forward progress with her bottle drinking.
 Avonlea was never able to successfully nurse due to everything going on with her little body, however Rachel has tirelessly pumped for her.
 In fact, due to Avonlea's reflux and other symptoms, wheat, dairy, soy and eggs were cut out of mom's diet, so Avonlea's milk did not have these proteins.
 Throughout Avonlea’s life early on she had colic and still to this day, whenever she cries hard her floppy airway gets agitated, making her swallowing and breathing panicked.
 We also discovered she was silently aspirating any thin liquids (milk, formula, water, juice, etc.) as well as refluxing both milk and purees (as she became older).
 We have been able to help stabilize her feeding with cheek and jaw support, thickeners and medication, yet her feeding is still a struggle for her and us.
 It is a very slow going and exhausting daily task every feed trying to help a baby learn how to feed.
 Upon the addition of puree’s into her diet, we learned that the battle with her feeding disorder is continuous.
 The therapists she has have helped us to see her go from taking an hour to drink only 1 or 2 ounces to drinking quantities more like a baby should, however it is not without struggle and challenge still to this day.
+Unfortunately feeding refusals have emerged secondary to her disordered oral function, oral sensory, motor disorder and aspiration.
+We will likely be seeing a nutritionist soon as well.

 Over time with all of the elements of her care involved she has undergone extensive diagnostic tests.
 These tests have included ultrasounds, hearing tests, vision tests, frenectomies, in office monitored medication trials, CT’s, MRI’s, X-rays, sleep studies, swallow studies, UGI, echocardiogram, EKG, cardiac workups, auditory brain stem response tests, genetic screenings, airway evaluation, EEGs, labs, ER visits, anesthesia and surgery.

 Avonlea's medical journey has involved multiple visits per week to various specialists in several locations around Tampa Bay who focus on her various issues.
-In her short life she has been to 169 total appointments with 29 main providers.
-Her care teams include her pediatrician, neurologists, craniofacial teams, otolaryngologists (ENT), gastroenterologist (GI), audiologists, opthamalogist, geneticist, chiropractor, occupational therapists and physical therapists, dentists, orthodontist, lactation consultants, cardiologists, oncologists, early interventionist and SLP, feeding specialists.
+In her short life she has been to 181 total appointments with 29 main providers.
+Her care teams include her pediatrician, neurologists, craniofacial teams, otolaryngologists (ENT), gastroenterologist (GI), audiologists, opthamalogist, geneticist, chiropractor, occupational therapists and physical therapists, dentists, orthodontist, lactation consultants, pulmonologist, cardiologist, oncologists, early interventionist and SLP, feeding specialists.
 We have a joke that the list of departments at Johns Hopkins All Children’s Hospital (JHACH) that Avonlea HASN’T been to is shorter than the list of those she HAS been to.

 Unfortunately, we have also recently learned that Avonlea has a walnut sized soft tissue mass in her left eye orbit against her optic nerve, pushing her eye muscles to the side, woven between the fat and up against her sinuses.
 We are in process of working with an expert pediatric oncology vascular tumor team at JHACH.
 Her oncologists have been consulting with other tumor boards to best determine how to move forward with the mass due to the delicate location affecting her eye.
 Unfortunately due to the difficulty and fragility of the location a biopsy is not possible at this time.
 She is currently on an in office monitored medication trial with her oncology doctors where the dose will continue to increase to try to reduce the size of the mass.